-Scott Greenawalt enters his second season as the strength and conditioning coach for the Gamecock men's basketball team, and holds the title of assistant strength coach at South Carolina.
+Scott Greenawalt enters his third season as the strength and conditioning coach for the Gamecock men's basketball team, and holds the title of assistant strength coach at South Carolina.
 He previously served as an assistant strength and conditioning coach, working with the men's and women's basketball programs at Kansas State since 2006.

 The Wildcats advanced to the Postseason NIT in 2007, Greenawalt's first season on staff, posting an overall record of 23-12.
 Greenawalt played a role in the Wildcats posting their first NCAA Tournament victory since 1988 after posting a 21-12 overall record, including a third-place finish in the Big 12 with a 10-6 mark during the 2007-08 season.
 The finish in league play was the highest for the Wildcats since the inception of the league.